 For ultras, you need to eat – a lot.

 Running 30+ miles burns a ton of calories and it just isn’t possible to it do (to the best of your ability) without refueling on the run.
-And not many runners (again, myself included) can stomach (mentally or physically) exclusively food-alternatives like gels for an entire ultra distance.
+And not many runners (again, myself included) can stomach (mentally or physically) eating only food-alternatives like gels for an entire ultra distance.

 Nearly every ultra runner I know consumes some real food on the run.
 Potatoes, PB & J, something.

-One of the few instructions I gave to my pacers when I ran AR50 was to make sure I ate a PB&J at every aid station, even if I didn’t want it – and I often didn’t want it, but I did need it.
+One of the few instructions I gave my pacers when I ran the American River 50 Mile Run was to make sure I ate a PB&J at every aid station, even if I didn’t want it.
+And I often didn’t want it, but I did need it.

 If you’ve only fueled with gels or the like, start training your stomach to deal with real food on the run.